rkotze/lancedarkly/README.md

 - List all toggles in a project with a total count
 - Search for toggles by **name** and **description**
+- Sort toggles by created date
 - Quick overview of toggle details:
   - Title, created date, description, key and kind
   - Maintainer information
   - Variations: value and name
   - Environments: show **on** or **off** state
   - Show what variant is set for the selected toggle state
+  - Show a count of rules and prerequisites each environment
 - Update toggle state on/off per environment
 - Open toggle in LaunchDarkly
 - Copy key to clipboard